Misinformation effect: Neurological causes

 Functional magnetic resonance imaging (fMRI) from 2010 pointed to certain brain areas which were especially active when false memories were retrieved.
 Participants studied photos during an fMRI.
 Later, they viewed sentences describing the photographs, some of which contained information conflicting with the photographs.
 One day later, participants returned for a surprise item memory recognition test on the content of the photographs.
 Results showed that some participants created false memories, reporting the verbal misinformation conflicting with the photographs.
-During the original event phase, increased activity in left the fusiform gyrus and the right temporal/occipital cortex was found which may have reflected the attention to visual detail, associated with later accurate memory for the critical item(s) and thus resulted in resistance to the effects of later misinformation.
+During the original event phase, increased activity in the left fusiform gyrus and the right temporal/occipital cortex was found which may have reflected the attention to visual detail, associated with later accurate memory for the critical item(s) and thus resulted in resistance to the effects of later misinformation.
 Retrieval of true memories was associated with greater reactivation of sensory-specific cortices, for example, the occipital cortex for vision.
 Electroencephalography research on this issue also suggests that the retrieval of false memories is associated with reduced attention and recollection related processing relative to true memories.

 Susceptibility

-It is important to note that not everyone is equally susceptible to the misinformation effect.
+Not everyone is equally susceptible to the misinformation effect.
 Individual traits and qualities can either increase or decrease one's susceptibility to recalling misinformation.
-Such traits and qualities include age, working memory capacity, personality traits and imagery abilities.
+Such traits and qualities include age, working memory capacity, personality, and imagery abilities.